Tetanus Titer FAQ

 The tetanus titer, sometimes known as a tetanus immunity test or a tetanus antitoxoid antibody titer, measures tetanus antibody blood levels.

 Tetanus is an infection caused by the Clostridium tetani bacteria.
 Known as lockjaw, tetanus can cause horrific muscle spasms that begin in the face and jaw and spread from there.
 In addition to violent spasms, people with tetanus can also have fever, sweating and other symptoms, typically within one week of exposure.
+The tetanus titer is frequently ordered to assess one's immunity to tetanus for compliance requirements in conjunction with the hepatitis B titer, MMR titer and varicella titer tests.

 Interpreting tetanus titer test results is not too difficult.
 In reviewing the tetanus antitoxoid sample lab report provided above, one can see a result of 0.46 IU/mL reported as the tetanus antitoxoid antibody concentration.
 That lab result is considered indeterminate when compared against the interpretive criteria provided by the lab.
 Indeterminate results typically mean that one needs to be revaccinated with the Tdap vaccine although one could consider repeating the tetanus titer to confirm the result.
 Tetanus antibody levels below the indeterminate range are considered nonprotective meaning that revaccination is needed.
 Titer levels above the indeterminate range imply that the antibody levels are protective and confer adequate immunity to tetanus.